 Doctor will recommend you to avoid putting pressure or rolling over onto the newly placed sutures during your sleep, so it is best to sleep with your head propped up for three weeks.

-- PDO thread lifting affective for 6 months is used for lifting loose skin or contouring facial structure such as nose.
+- PDO thread lifting affective for 6 months is used for lifting loose skin or contouring facial structures such as the nose.

 - PLLA that lasts for 12 months gives the face a bit more volume to sunken facial features for example, a person with hollow cheeks is a suitable candidate for PLLA .